WorldBrain/storex-docs/docs/guides/quickstart/README.md

 Now, you might want to do a few things, depending on your use cases.
 Modern application are expected to automatically sync between multiple devices.
 If you want to remain offline-first and are buidling a single-user application, but do want to sync between multiple devices, check out the [multi-device sync guide](/guides/multi-device-sync/).

 If, however, you're making a platform and thus need multiple users to interact with each other, you'll need a back-end.
-You can either do this with the [Google Cloud Firestore](https://github.com/WorldBrain/storex-backend-firestore) storage backend, or if you need more control, by moving some of your storage code server-side.
-Guides still need to be written for the first case, but for now, you can follow the [creating a cloud-based application](/guides/quckstarts/cloud-based/) guide for the second case.
+You can either do this with the [Google Cloud Firestore](https://github.com/WorldBrain/storex-backend-firestore) storage backend, or if you need more control, by moving some of your storage code server-side using an SQL/MongoDB database, or any other database for which storage backends are available (or you want to contribute.)
+A guide still need to be written for Firestore, but you can follow the [GraphQL API guide](/guides/graphql-api/) for moving your storage logic server-side.